Bedroom count

 Quick answers to common questions about the Mantoloking rental market.

-Average rent prices in Mantoloking have remained the same over the last month and have increased by 60% since last year.
+Average rent prices in Mantoloking have increased by 8% over the last month and have increased by 50% since last year.

 Rent in Mantoloking is 515% above the national average, which means renters are paying approximately $10,050 more per month.